Patient Portal Software Development: Complete Guide for 2025

 Then get into details by studying their personality, habits, struggles, values, etc. Understanding the target user involves scrutinizing the purpose of your patient portal and what problems it’s solving.

 Developing such a portal makes sense when the implemented features align with the users' preferences.
-For example, according to the Hitconsultant research, scheduling an appointment with a doctor, viewing test results, and the ability to pay for services are among the most requested patient portal functionality.
+Scheduling an appointment with a doctor, viewing test results, and the ability to pay for services are among the most requested patient portal functionalities.

 • HIPAA regulations (United States)